dmuth/tarsplit/README.md

 inheriting the previous container.
 This would leverage one of the things Docker is good at: layered filesystems.

+### This is slow on large files.
+Ever hear of multithreading?

+Yeah, I tried that after release 1.0.
+It turns out that even when using every trick I knew that a multithreaded approach consisting of one thread per chunk to be written was *slower* than just doing everything in a single thread.
+I observed this on a 10-core machine with an SSD, so I'm just gonna go ahead and point the finger at the GIL and remind myself that threading in Python is cursed.

+### What about asyncio?

+I used asyncio successfully for another project and haven't ruled it out.
+I am however skeptical because of the very high level of disk usage.
+Async I/O would be more approiate for dozens/hundreds of writers hitting the disk occasionally, and this is not the case here.

 ## Development

 ### Support scripts